RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

-#Github Workflow for Rosetta
+#GitHub Workflow for Rosetta

 [[_TOC_]]

 ##Executive Summary

-We use a common github repository, [[RosettaCommons/rosetta|http://github.com/RosettaCommons/rosetta]], as our primary development repository.
+We use a common GitHub repository, [[RosettaCommons/rosetta|http://github.com/RosettaCommons/rosetta]], as our primary development repository.
 This contains the Rosetta source code, as well as accessory parts which are tightly coupled to the state of the source code (e.g. the tests and the database).
-In addition to this primary repository, we also use a number of other repos as "submodules" within the primary repository, which contain components which are either loosely coupled to the source code, or which are too large to reasonable be stored in the primary repository.
+In addition to this primary repository, we also use a number of other repos as "submodules" within the primary repository, which contain components which are either loosely coupled to the source code, or which are too large to reasonably be stored in the primary repository.

 For working with the Rosetta repositories, we use a fork-and-PR model.
 Each developer creates their own fork of the Rosetta repository, in which they make their changes.
-Once they have something they want to contribute back to main Rosetta, they open a "Pull Request" (PR) on the Github interface with the branch containing their code improvements.
-This PR gets reviewed, and if it passes quality and administrative checks it will be merged back into the main Rosetta codebase
+Once they have something they want to contribute back to main Rosetta, they open a "Pull Request" (PR) on the GitHub interface with the branch containing their code improvements.
+This PR gets reviewed, and if it passes quality and administrative checks it will be merged back into the main Rosetta codebase.

 To be clear on terms: GIT is a distributed version control system that you install on your computer to manage the Rosetta code you are developing/compiling/using locally.
 GITHUB is a website that offers a friendly interface to add communication features around the git codebase (so we can strive together to improve it) and tools to pull together the code, the test server, etc.